 /mu-plugins directory that loads by default into all VIP environments, there is a dedicated

-client-mu-plugins directory in the root of the site git repository.
+/client-mu-plugins directory in the root of your site git repository.
 This directory works similarly to

 WP_CONTENT_DIR . '/mu-plugins/' in a self-hosted WordPress installation.

-client-mu-plugins directory.
-We strongly recommend that only custom (and not third-party) plugins go in the
+/client-mu-plugins directory are installed as MU (“must use”) plugins.
+We strongly recommend that only custom (and not third-party) plugins are added to the

-client-mu-plugins should be for any code that should be auto-loaded or run earlier in the WordPress load process.
+/client-mu-plugins should be used for code that should be auto-loaded or run earlier in the WordPress load process.

 MU plugins behave differently than plugins installed in the

-plugins directory, so be sure to read up on the pros and cons and make a measured choice.
-If you have any questions, we’re happy to help.
+/plugins directory, so be sure to read up on the pros and cons and make a measured choice.